Generational accounting of public finances in Portugal

 Tiago Bernardino

-Tiago Bernardino is currently a Research Assistant in Economics for Policy knowledge center and Teaching Assistant of Macroeconomics at Nova SBE.
-He holds a MSc and a undergraduate degree in Economics from NOVA School of Business and Economics.
+Tiago Bernardino is currently a PhD Candidate in Economics at the Institute for International Economic Studies (IIES) at Stockholm University.
+Previously, he was a Visiting Research Fellow at LSE and a Research Assistant at Nova SBE.
+He holds a MSc and a undergraduate degree in Economics from the same institution.